seanap/Docker-Update-Script/README.md

 # Docker-Update-Script
 Create a script to run the 4 docker commands needed to force pull/upgrade docker apps using docker-compose.
 Add this to path to make an executable from anywhere command, and automate with CRON.

+This script runs the following commands in this order: pull; down; up; rmi.
+One of the main benifits of this script is being able to chose to update all containers, or to only update a single container in your docker-compose, or to exclude a specific container from stopping but updating the rest.

 ![](dup.gif)